szintia/order-service/README.md

-# Order validation microservice with Java and Spring Boot
+# Order validation microservice with Java 17 and Spring Boot

-An example microservices implementation with Java and Spring Boot
+This exercise is about to showcase a microservice ecosystem with Kafka Streams.
+For the JPA based implementations I use H2 in memory DB.

+Until this moment we have only an order validation service which exposes below REST interfaces:

 ## Methods      Urls	        Actions
     POST        /validate       create a new order in case it's valid